R341, Computing Systems Program

 3.3.
 Systems Development and Review Procedures: The criteria of need, usefulness and cost benefit, quantified in economic terms, will ordinarily be applied to problems and their proposed solutions.
 However, strict demonstration of cost benefit may not be required if the nature of the problem resists accurate plausible quantification.
 Institutional operating policies should provide for these exceptions, particularly in the research and instructional areas.

 3.4.
 Management of Automated Data Processing Systems: Management of computing resources within the System of Higher Education shall be according to the role assignments of the several institutions.
 Within each institution, operational control should be vested at the level nearest the user of such services, subject to overall cost effectiveness, availability of professional competence, and compliance with established policies and procedures.
-It is the intent of the Regents that all students within the System have access to computing, consistent with the role assignments of their particular institutions.
+It is the intent of the Board that all students within the System have access to computing, consistent with the role assignments of their particular institutions.

 3.5.
 Fiscal Control of Automated Data Processing Activities